prowoody/Module-5-Assignment/Module-5-Assignment-Pymaceuticals--main/README.md

 # Module-5-Assignment-Pymaceuticals-

-My final completed assignment in attached here and labeleb as Pymaceuticals(Completed Assignemt)
+My final completed assignment in attached here and labeled as Pymaceuticals(Completed Assignment)